andreaconsole/gigihomeradio/README.md

 | **Mute Button**  | GPIO13   | Pin 33              | Pushbutton (optional)                 |
 | **GND**          | —        | Pin 14 (or any GND) | Shared ground for all buttons/encoder |

-Pins are numbered physically, from top-left to bottom-right, like this (on Pi 3A+ 40-pin GPIO header) when viewed from above (usb ports facing down, GPIO header on the right):
+On the Raspberry Pi, pins are numbered physically, from top-left to bottom-right, like this (on Pi 3A+ 40-pin GPIO header) when viewed from above (usb ports facing down, GPIO header on the right):

 | left | right |
 | ----------: | :---------- |